 "Boston Date Night Pick"

 Mara Littman, Boston Herald, July 29, 2013

 "A Sound Diet"

 "Feast for the Senses: MDesS students host Food Opera at the GSD"

 Michael Mackenzie, Australia Radio National First Bite, June 16, 2012

 "The Sound of Asparagus, as Explored through Opera"

 Originator of the Food Opera project

-Ben Houge has been sharing his vision for connecting music and food internationally since 2010, not only in his acclaimed food opera events, but also in presentations at some of the world’s leading restaurants (such as The Fat Duck and Mugaritz), at institutions and universities (including Harvard and Oxford), and at academic conferences.
+Ben Houge has been sharing his vision for connecting music and food internationally since 2010, not only in his acclaimed food opera events, but also in presentations at institutions and universities (including Harvard and Oxford), at academic conferences (The Oxford Symposium on Food and Cookery, MUME, the Web Audio Conference), and at some of the world’s leading restaurants (such as The Fat Duck and Mugaritz).
 He also works as a food and music consultant, having composed music for whisky and perfume.
 While there has been an explosion of interest in pairing food with other art forms in recent years, Ben’s work goes beyond the mere observation that senses can be linked to consider what kinds of new experiences are enabled and what kinds of stories can be told.

 Ben is also focused on how new technologies can allow music to be tightly coordinated with a meal in time and space to an unprecedented degree.
 He draws from his experience designing audio for the video game industry, where questions of indeterminacy and interactivity are a matter of day-to-day business, at companies including Sierra, Microsoft, and Ubisoft since 1996.
 Highlights from Ben’s video game career include composing the classic string quartet soundtrack for Arcanum: Of Steamworks & Magick Obscura (2001) and developing an innovative cell-based music engine as audio director of Tom Clancy’s EndWar (2008).